Pat Sweeney

-Patrick Sweeney (born June 16, 1954) is an American politician and a Republican member of the Wyoming House of Representatives representing District 58 since January 10, 2017.
+Patrick Sweeney (born June 16, 1954) is an American politician who serve as a Republican member of the Wyoming House of Representatives representing District 58 from January 10, 2017 to January 2023.

 Elections

 2016

 Sweeney and Charles Schoenwolf challenged incumbent Representative Tom Reeder in the Republican primary.
 Sweeney defeated Reeder by 13 votes, winning 44% of the vote.
 He defeated Democrat Michael McDaniel Jr. and independent candidate Joe Porambo in the general election with 77% of the vote.

+2022

+Sweeney was defeated in the Republican primary in his attempt at re-election.